react-native-community/discussions-and-proposals/proposals/0000-out-of-npm-artifacts.md

 ## Preferred solution

-We're currently investigating the feasibility of the OCI Images solution.

-At the time of writing we're leaning towards opting for either:
-- Using only the OCI image approach to store all the artifacts
-- Store platform specific artifacts with the platform specific solution (Android on Maven Central, iOS on CocoaPods, etc.)
-- The hybrid solution.
+We've investigated prototype for both the OCI and the Maven solution.

+At this stage the preferred solution is Maven, due to the list of PROs.
+This solution will make consuming artifacts easier for users and will reduce the maintainance costs on core contributors and release managers.

 As this change is going to affect contributors, library authors, and developers of tools on top of React Native, we're sharing this RFC publicly to collect consensus and feedback.